Applications of Evolutionary Design (App’ED)

 ICON-UCD Advanced Analytics Scholarships

-A collaboration with ICON Plc, since 2014, with the UCD Centre for Business Analytics and the UCD Natural Computing Research & Applications Group through Scholarships developing Advanced Analytics in the domain of Clinical Trial Management and beyond.
-To date the research of Dr Gilyana Borlikova and Stefano Mauceri have been supported through ICON Scholarships.
+A collaboration with ICON Plc, the UCD Centre for Business Analytics and the UCD Natural Computing Research & Applications Group through Scholarships developing Advanced Analytics in the domain of Clinical Trial Management and beyond.
+The research of Dr Gilyana Borlikova and Stefano Mauceri have been supported through ICON Scholarships.
 A number of joint publications can be found in our groups list of publications.

 Augmented Artificial Intelligence and Machine Learning for Elite Athlete Performance Monitoring